 - Event planners

-Why Entertainment Insurance?
+Why Entertainment Insurance in 2023?

 From sets catching fire to event cancellations, the entertainment sector faces tremendous risks every day.
 Add to it, the risks of lawsuits in a highly litigious environment.
 Similarly, there are many ways you can fall prey to financial troubles.
 Furthermore, while you can’t control every risk event, you can certainly protect yourself from their repercussions via entertainment insurance.

 Select USA reports that by the year 2023, the U.S. media and entertainment industry will be worth more than $825 billion.
 The growing value of business highlights the need to employ a proper risk management strategy.
 Furthermore, entertainment insurance offers personalized coverage so that you can choose which risks you want to cover and only pay for those.

 Entertainment insurance is the perfect way for you to take care of your business’s well-being.
 Moreover, it lets you focus on growing your business by providing you the financial fallback following a loss event.

 What Are the Coverages with Entertainment Insurance?

 Since entertainment insurance is a packaged policy, you can find the following coverages:

 General liability insurance protects you from losses arising from third-party claims.
 The claims can be due to bodily injury or property damage.
 For instance, during a shoot at a resort, your employee accidentally trips, falling over and damaging an expensive vase.
 In such a scenario, general liability insurance helps you pay for the loss caused to the resort owner.

 The insurance also covers you from losses resulting from advertising damages such as copyright infringements, defamation, etc. Such lawsuits can be expensive to pay on your own.
 Furthermore, most businesses require you to have this policy before renting out a facility, performing work for others, or permitting to shoot at a location.